NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 There are four ``Self report`` types available:
 1. Honor System - points are awarded immediately
 1. [Approval Queue](/dashboard/user-guide/self-reporting.html#approval-queue) - request goes into the project's approval queue; project administrators can approve or deny requests.
 Note When choosing Approval Queue, you may also choose to require users to submit a justification when self-reporting this skill by selecting the 'Justification Required' check box.
-1. [Quiz](/dashboard/user-guide/quizzes-and-surveys.html) - a knowledge check composed of multiple questions with a passing requirement; association a Quiz requires successful passage of that Quiz in order to earn the skill and its points
+1. [Quiz](/dashboard/user-guide/quizzes-and-surveys.html) - a knowledge check composed of multiple questions with a passing requirement; association of a Quiz requires successful passage of that Quiz in order to earn the skill and its points
-1. [Survey](/dashboard/user-guide/quizzes-and-surveys.html) - a method to get feedback about that skill or collect information related to the skill; association a Survey requires completion of that Survey before skill and its points are awarded
+1. [Survey](/dashboard/user-guide/quizzes-and-surveys.html) - a method to get feedback about that skill or collect information related to the skill; association of a Survey requires completion of that Survey before skill and its points are awarded

 ::: tip
 Project administrators can craft training profiles consisting of: